-This Psalm is titled, To the Chief Musician.
+This psalm is titled To the Chief Musician.
 A Psalm of David the servant of the LORD.
-Only Psalm 18 also uses the phrase the servant of the LORD in the title, and Trapp observed that Psalm 18 comes from David’s old age and Psalm 36 from a younger David.
+Only Psalm 18 also uses the phrase the servant of the LORD in the title, and John Trapp observed that Psalm 18 comes from David’s old age, and Psalm 36 comes from a younger David.
 From youth to old age, he was David the servant of the LORD and “He took more pleasure in the names of duty than of dignity.”
-(Trapp)
+(John Trapp)

 A. A contrast between the wicked man and the righteous God.